wp-plugins/hs-social-media-buttons/readme.txt

 == Description ==

-Embed the customised Social Media Buttons, like Facebook, Twitter, YouTube, Google Plus and Pinterest to your Website.
+Embed the customised Social Media Buttons, like – Facebook, Twitter, YouTube, Google Plus, Linkedin and Pinterest to your Website.

 Add Simple Social Buttons to your website and multiply your business with these Social Sharing buttons.
 This is the best Wordpress plugin as it can be customised and placed to the: Left or right side of the page and with customisable top margins.